hasura/graphql-engine/README.md

 * Microsoft Azure Functions

-The following sample use-cases document a variety of asynchronous business logic operations that can be triggered by the Hasura GraphQL Engine when there's a database insert,update or delete:
+The following sample use-cases document a variety of asynchronous business logic operations that can be triggered by the Hasura GraphQL Engine when there's a database insert, update or delete:

 * A basic "hello world" example to echo the webhook payload.